Test Prep Advice Post

 Are the SAT and ACT "equated" beforehand, "curved" after the test, or both?
 The answer may surprise you.

-Are the SAT and ACT truly equated beforehand only?
-Is the scoring curve for each test "predetermined?"
+Are the SAT and ACT exams truly equated beforehand only?
+Is the scoring curve for each test predetermined, as so many seem to think?

-That's what the College Board and ACT claim / would like us to believe, but historically, there is often what's called a "smoothing" a.k.a. "curve fitting" process after the test is nationally administered for the first time, when a significantly higher amount of student performance information is collected than in the initial equating effort, so the College Board / ACT have access to a much more sophisticated degree of data about the test, and additional "fine-tuning" adjustments can be made to the final scoring scale before student scores are released.
+That each edition of the SAT or ACT is perfectly equal in difficulty, and that every scoring curve is predetermined with complete accuracy, is certainly what the College Board and ACT Inc. would like us to believe, but historically, there has also been what's called a "smoothing" a.k.a. "curve fitting" process (more popularly known as "curving") after the test is nationally administered for the first time, when a significantly higher amount of student performance information is collected than in the initial equating effort, and the College Board / ACT gains access to a much more sophisticated degree of data about the test.
+Thus, additional "fine-tuning" adjustments can be made post-test, and these adjustments are indeed made to the final scoring scale before student scores are released.

-Recent SATs with harsh curves such as the October 24, 2018 PSAT (-1 710 on Math!) and the May 4th, 2019 International SAT serve as further evidence that the College Board doesn't know exactly what the scoring curve will be until after the test is given to everyone.
+Recent SATs with harsh curves such as the October 24, 2018 PSAT (-1 710 on Math!) and the May 4th, 2019 International SAT serve as further evidence that the College Board doesn't know exactly what the scoring curve will be until after the test is given to to a national sample of students, instead of only a small pretest sample group for equating purposes.

-Please note that after the first "national adminstration" (in other words, not a "pretest" or "experimental" version, but the main version) of a test form, the College Board / ACT have historically used the exact same curve for any future administrations of that form, regardless of student performance on those future administrations.
+Please note that after the first "national adminstration" (in other words, not a "pretest" or "experimental" version, but the main version) of a test form, the College Board / ACT have historically used the exact same curve for any future administrations of that particular form, regardless of student performance on those future administrations.
+This means that if the test form is leaked after the first administration, and some students have an unfair advantage as a result, for example (yes, this has happened with the SAT multiple times), that the cheaters' test results should NOT unfairly affect the curve (aka "ruin the curve") for those who did not cheat.

 As you can see from the below PDFs that you can click to download, this type of intentional pre-test and post-test manipulation of SAT scores (whether it is called recentering, redistributing, equating, smoothing, scaling or curving) has been going on for decades, and most likely continues today, when the vast processing power of computers means that there is no longer a limit on the amount of test-day data that can be processed in order to establish a fair scoring curve for each exam.
 Another term for a "fair scoring curve" is "equipercentile equating."